 That can't be the whole playbook.

-Uh that's not enough.
+That's not enough.

 And so and appealing to these people.

-Matt Towery, a, do you think there's going to be a third party candidate?
+Matt Towery, A, do you think there's going to be a third-party candidate?

-Black voters in particular, African Americans, they're saying they will support a third party candidate in November.
+Black voters in particular, African Americans, they're saying they will support a third-party candidate in November.

-Um, if these numbers with minorities hold, there's no way mathematically I see that Joe Biden losing that significant a portion of the Democratic Party base can actually win, Matt.
+If these numbers with minorities hold, there's no way mathematically I see that Joe Biden losing that significant a portion of the Democratic Party base can actually win, Matt.

-Well, we got to remember this.
+Well, we've got to remember this.

-In 2020, what really got the African American vote moving were unforeseen circumstances that took place that caused the riots of 2020.
+In 2020, what really got the African-American vote moving were unforeseen circumstances that took place that caused the riots of 2020.

-But what I think will happen, Sean, is I think we'll probably see a third party candidate.
+But what I think will happen, Sean, is I think we'll probably see a third-party candidate.

-I don't think that that candidate will get as much of the vote as these polls are showing, but I think it will be enough of the vote to make the the contest between the Democratic and Republican nominee very close and give the Republican a good shot at possibly taking the White House back.
+I don't think that that candidate will get as much of the vote as these polls are showing, but I think it will be enough of the vote to make the contest between the Democratic and Republican nominee very close and give the Republican a good shot at possibly taking the White House back.

-That's that's what I see.
+That's what I see.

-All right, quick break more with up holsters.
+All right, quick breakboard with all pollsters.

-John Kerry, making America green one learjet liberal flight at a time.
+John Kerry, making America green one Learjet liberal flight at a time.

-You just can make this stuff up.
+You just can't make this stuff up.

 You know, personal safety for you and your family is a year-round priority.

-If you have not developed a plan, put buying burner, the less lethal pistol, at the top of your 2024 resolution list.
+If you have not developed a plan, put buying Burner, the less lethal pistol, at the top of your 2024 resolution list.

-That's burner, you spell it B Y R N A. Now, when you're looking for protection, you need a reliable tool that can send potential threats running in the opposite direction.
+Now, when you're looking for protection, you need a reliable tool that can send potential threats running in the opposite direction.

 Burner is the answer.

-Now, I personally own several burner launchers.
+Now, I personally own several Burner launchers.

 As a responsible gun owner, guess what?